 Concert Band established over 40 years ago and comprises semi pro and amateur musicians age range immaterial but minimum grade 5 standard, playing all types of music and performing to raise money for local charitable organisations.
 Vacancies exist in all departments but in particular, percussion, bass instruments, and middle range brass and wind.
 Also limited numbers of flutes and clarinets required.

-BGSO was formed in 2008 and has firmly established itself on the Birmingham LGBT and music scenes.
-We welcome orchestral players from all backgrounds and of all abilities from across the Midlands, particularly to the string and brass sections.
-This is a most welcoming and appreciative ensemble.
-You do not have to identify as L, G, B or T but all we as is that you are accomodating and friendly that you are brimming over with enthusiasm for making music - and new friends!
-Email email@example.com for details.
+BGSO was formed in 2008 and has firmly established itself on the Birmingham LGBTQIA+ and music scenes.
+We welcome orchestral players from all backgrounds and our repertoire consists of anything from classical symphonies to hits from Abba and songs from the musicals.
+Players should be approx. Grade 6 (or equivalent) and above.
+We currently have vacancies in all sections, particularly the upper strings.
+We are a very welcoming and appreciative ensemble.
+You do not have to identify as LGBTQIA+ to play with us but all we as is that you are accommodating, respectful and friendly and that you are brimming over with enthusiasm for making music - and new friends!

 Birmingham Conservatoire, Sunday 10.00 - 13.00